Montana State Capitol: History

 A design competition for the building was conducted in 1896.
 The commission selected a design by George R. Mann as the winner.
 In 1897, after it was found that the Commission was planning to scam money from the building project, it was disbanded and a second Capitol Commission was convened.
 The new Commission abandoned Mann's plan as being too costly, and had a second design competition, won by Charles Emlen Bell and John Hackett Kent, of Bell & Kent of Council Bluffs, Iowa.
 In order to have their design built, Bell & Kent relocated their office to Helena.

 While Mann's building was never built in Montana, it was selected later as the basic design for the Arkansas State Capitol.

 The winning design by Bell & Kent had been altered already during the construction phase, when in 1901 the commission asked for the structure to be made more imposing by increasing the height of the dome.
 Kent opposed the changes, as his original low spherical dome was meant to be "pure Greek", but Bell advocated the commission's request.

 Between 1909 and 1912, the building was extended by the addition of two new wings on the eastern and western sides.
-This work was executed by Link & Haire, architects of Butte, with F. M. Andrews & Company of New York as consulting architects.
+This work was executed by Link & Haire, architects of Butte, with F. M. Andrews & Company of New York City as consulting architects.

 Architecture

 Photo of the Montana State Capitol.

 The building, constructed of Montana sandstone and granite, is in Greek neoclassical architectural style, and is listed on the National Register of Historic Places.
 The exterior of the dome is covered with copper.
 Atop the dome is a feminine statue affectionately dubbed Montana.

-The Montana statue, formerly known as Lady Liberty sits atop the Capitol dome.
+The Montana statue, known as Lady Liberty until 2006 sits atop the Capitol dome.

+The statue was removed in August 2026 as part of restoration work on the structure that began in June.
+It will be assessed and repaired before it is returned to its base.